egumasa/engagement-annotation-project/docs/Part1_Understanding_Engagement.md

 - **Admittedly**, he was badly behaved.
 - **Indeed**, it is odd that both the FTC and courts have historically regarded huge, publicly traded insurance firms rather than health providers as the legal proxy of patients.
 - **Sure**, he broke rules.

-Some tricky example, but we all categorize them under `concur`:
+- If, **as** all the pundits are saying, there is no hope of normalcy returning soon Some tricky example, but we all categorize them under `concur`:
 - **Certainly** he was badly behaved but look at what he has achieved.